artefactual/atom-docs/user-manual/data-templates/rad-template.rst

    a corresponding creator name, a stub :term:`authority record` will be created to hold the ``<bioghist>`` data.

-When importing descriptions by CSV, by default this column will create a Biographical history in the :term:`authority record`, regardless of whether the creator is a person, family, or organization.
-To specify the entity type when importing creators, users would need to :ref:`import authority records <csv-import-authority-records>` or manually edit the authority record.

 :ref:`Back to the top <rad-template>`